-Many of our Ph.D. students receive funding through our Ph.D. funding program, designed to support the education of Ph.D.s in the Speech and Hearing Sciences.
-We do our best to provide tuition waivers and a yearly stipend to support those students who meet our admissions criteria and have research interests that overlap with the available mentors in the department.
+Most of our Ph.D. students receive funding through the Department of Speech, Language and Hearing Sciences.
+Currently, we are offering many students four year of guaranteed funding, with the possibility of additional years.
+These funding packages typically include tuition waivers, health insurance coverage, and a yearly stipend.
+These funding packages support students who meet our admissions criteria and have research interests that overlap with the available mentors in the department.

-If you apply to the program by January 15th for consideration of admission to the fall semester, you will automatically be considered for funding, primarily Assistant Instructorships or Research Assistantships.
+If you apply to the program by January 15th for consideration of admission to the fall semester, you will automatically be considered for funding.
 Students are encouraged to describe their teaching and research experiences in their application to the graduate program to maximize the chances of being made a funding offer.

 - How will I be matched with a lab and/or a mentor?

 The admissions committee at IU will thoroughly review your application to determine the best laboratory match, given your research interests.
 We encourage you to peruse the Research section of our website so that you can indicate your research preferences and lab selections in your application to our program.
 We will do our best to match you with the mentor who can provide you with the best training to meet your interests.
 However, not all mentors are able to take students each year.
 For this reason, we will on occasion admit students without a mentor.
 These students may find that exploring the labs at IU would better meet their needs.

 - What are Indiana University’s residency requirements?